nolltre/rockpi_sata/README.md

 The fan in the top board is connected to PWM1 on GPIO 13.

 How do we address this?
-Well, by using the `gpio` option in `/boot/config.txt`, using the `gpio-key` overlay and writing our own overlay for the display of course!
+Well, by using the `gpio` option in `/boot/config.txt`, using the `gpio-key` overlay and writing our own overlay for the display and fan of course!

 To reiterate, these are the GPIOs I will address first of all:
 | GPIO | Function      |